samueleallen/RiversAreTrees/Specifications.md

  * R: move to the right subtree
  * B: move to the parent node
  * Q: quit the program

 ### Feature:
-insertNode()
-#### Purpose:
-Inserts a node into our binary search tree at a specific location.
-#### Assumptions:
-A binary search tree exists
-#### Inputs:
-Pointer to a node to be inserted, pointer to a parent node, and a boolean value representing if the node is to be inserted to the left or right
-#### Outputs:
-none
-#### State Changes:
-A new node will be inserted into the BST.
-#### Expected Cases & Behaviors:
- * If the passed node pointer is null, return nullptr.
- * If the root is nullptr, set the passed node to be our new root
- * If the boolean value tells us to insert to the left and the parent's left subtree is empty, insert the node to the left of the parent.
- * If the boolean value tells us to insert to the right and the parent's lright subtree is empty, insert the node to the right of the parent.
- * Else, return.
-### Feature:
 setupRiver()
 #### Purpose: